In this May Day writing we continue our exploration of the heart’s functions in the process of life.

 - 12 Prayers for these times, and all other times.…words to use in prayer practice to shift to heart coherence, joining with many others who pray in the field of intention.

-- Here is some great prayer commentary from Franciscan priest, writer, and teacher Richard Rohr.
-As you read this you will probably see how prayer is an immersive and contemplative process.
+- Here is some good prayer commentary from Franciscan priest, writer, and teacher Richard Rohr.
+You can understand how prayer is an immersive and contemplative process in this short passage.

-14) The Peace Prayer, commonly ascribed to St. Francis, is also a good one…millions of people use this prayer.
+14) The Peace Prayer, commonly ascribed to St. Francis, is also a good one to use to practice immersion.
+Millions of people use this prayer.
 Maybe we should join them.

 Lord, make me an instrument of your peace,